Edixlk/Personal-Porfolio-Website/README.md

 - Background color change for skill section

 - Fixed cards uneven sizing with the height, padding and font size in skills section.

+## 6.19.25

+- Bg image updated on both main and contact page

+- Contact form layout updated

+- Footer updated, it has a blur overlay effect

+- Contact page layout is now on a different stylesheet

+- Footer resdesigned (with icons)

+- Other minor ui changers